 During the last years of Collection Privée, Cartier Paris, the company changed from a more design

-The Cartier Management changed.
+Cartier’s Management changed.

 Cartier was always famous for its elegant watches and many different shapes

 and Vigneron saw that very well and launched in 2017, very quietly, the new series Cartier Privé, that started off with the ‘Crash watch‘ as the first model.
-You may have missed this start completely, since there was not much publicity about it.
+You may have missed this start completely since there was not much publicity about it.

 The next year the new ‘Tank Cintrée‘ was launched as a skeleton in a pink gold case and a limited skeleton version in a platinum case.
 Amazing looking watches, where the caliber was build from scratch as a skeleton.
-Next to these high end Cintrée models, there was a classic version in pink- and in yellow gold and a limited edition of 100 pieces in platina.
+Next to these high-end Cintrée models, there was a classic version in pink- and in yellow gold and a limited edition of 100 pieces in Platina.
 All three with applied numerals and mechanical Manufacture calibers.

 The differences with CPCP is, that Cartier now has its own beautiful collection of Manufacture calibers to choose from, instead of relying on sister companies and of course, the more modern approach, with various dials with applied numerals, make these watches different from previous collections.

 This year at the SIHH, we saw the third launch of Cartier Privé in the form of the ‘Tonneau‘, in platinum with a ruby in the crown and in pink gold.
 A very good looking dress watches, the model was even a bit smaller than the XL version we know from CPCP.
 But the show stopper was the ‘Tank Cintrée Double Fuseaux Skeleton’.
-We know from the Fine Watch Making Collection that Cartier can built a skeleton caliber but this movement is completely new.
+We know from the Fine Watch Making Collection that Cartier can build a skeleton caliber but this movement is completely new.

-In which direction the new line ‘Cartier Privé‘ will go, is in my opinion clear; Cartier’s classic designs with mechanical calibers and build in wearable sizes.
+In which direction the new line ‘Cartier Privé‘ will go, in my opinion clear; Cartier’s classic designs with mechanical calibers and build in wearable sizes.
 Personally I hope that models like the ‘Ceinture watch‘ and the ‘Tank Normale‘, that both were ‘forgotten’ in CPCP, will get a chance this time, to be re-released.
-Especially the ‘Tank Normale‘ in a wearable size, and preferable on bracelet, would be a winner in my opinion.
+Especially the ‘Tank Normale‘ in a wearable size, and preferable on a bracelet, would be a winner in my opinion.
 Next to ‘time only’ models, what has always been Cartier’s strength, I expect to see again, some of the fantastic complications, like the mystery movements, minute repeaters and may be chronographs, fitted in the historic cases that made Cartier, what it is today; the powerhouse when it comes to elegant and timeless watches.